-You pay...
+You pay. . . .

-\$35 per hospital emergency room visit, \$10 per visit to an urgent care center, or \$200 per hospital admission for emergency services that are covered benefits of this Plan.
+\$25 per hospital emergency room visit or urgent care center visit for emergency services which are covered benefits of this Plan.
 If the emergency results in admission to a hospital, the emergency care copay is waived.

 Emergencies outside the service area